Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 11.md

 - Ozwin is downstairs, smoking a pipe
 - Vallen is nowhere to be found
     - Not in kitchen, not in rooms
-    - Camille casts ==Sending== and checks in -- lets him know that Ozwin is here, that he doesn’t have to come, but they hope he’s alive
+    - Camille casts <span style="color:rgb(197, 124, 22)">Sending</span> and checks in -- lets him know that Ozwin is here, that he doesn’t have to come, but they hope he’s alive
     - Vallen’s Message Back: “I’m on my way back”

 ## Meeting with Ozwin